 Why do you use Alberta ingredients in your kitchen?

-“Since Alberta has such a short growing season, I love being able to showcase the hard work that goes into growing/raising the food I cook with.
+“Since Alberta has such a short growing season, I love being able to showcase what our farmers pour their hearts and souls into.
+They work tirelessly to raise and grow the ingredients we cook with, we as chefs should be doing them justice.
 Better ingredients make for superior dishes; if they thrive, we thrive.”

 What is your favourite Alberta ingredient to use?